Shopify/sewing-kit-next/packages/core/src/plugins/README.md

 });
 ```

 Plugins can do anything from configuring hooks, adding steps to tasks, or introducing hooks for other plugins to hook into.
-Note that `JestCoveragePlugin` makes use of the `jestConfig` hook, which isn't provided by core `sewing-kit` but is introduced to the workspace by `jest`.
+Note that `JestCoveragePlugin` makes use of the `jestConfig` hook, which isn't provided by core `loom` but is introduced to the workspace by `jest`.

 For more examples on how to write your own plugins, check out the source code for [`@sewing-kit/plugin-jest`](../../../plugin-jest), [`@sewing-kit/plugin-eslint`](../../../plugin-eslint), [`@sewing-kit/plugin-typescript`](../../../plugin-typescript), among others.